 Production Skills: You will research a second practitioner and analyse their influence on contemporary theatre performances.
 You will explore and apply your research and knowledge as an Actor, Director or Designer.
 You will undertake a practical exam specialising in either Acting, Directing or Design.
-This is worth 60% of the overall grade.
-You will also complete a 3000 word project, worth 40% of the final grade.
+This is worth 50% of the overall grade.
+You will also complete a 3000 word project, worth 30% of the final grade and an assignment analysing performance worth 20%.